Battery-operated mid-infrared diode laser frequency combs

-Unlike in many other comb platforms at MIR wavelengths, the spectral evolution exhibited by the QWDLs (Fig.~\ref{fig:fig3}) is monotonic with remarkably smooth spectra, particularly at high higher ($>5J_\mathrm{th}$) injection currents.
+Unlike in many other comb platforms at MIR wavelengths, the spectral evolution exhibited by the QWDLs (\textbf{Figure~\ref{fig:fig3}}) is monotonic with remarkably smooth spectra, particularly at high higher ($>5J_\mathrm{th}$) injection currents.
 In contrast to QWDLs operating at much shorter wavelengths (2~$\upmu$m)~\cite{sterczewskiFrequencymodulatedDiodeLaser2020}, the MIR laser easily switches from single-mode to multi-mode (comb) operation at currents below 3$J_\mathrm{th}$ ($\sim$240~mA).
 This can be attributed to the longer emission wavelength, which facilitates spatial hole burning (SHB) governing the multi-longitudinal-mode emission mechanism.
 The so-called carrier grating formed inside the cavity periodically depletes the gain due to standing wave effects, with the period directly proportional to the modal wavelength.
 However, when the period is too long while carrier diffusion is too slow (i.e. at high injection currents when stimulated emission decreases the carrier lifetime), the laser cannot sustain single-mode lasing.
-Intuitively, at longer wavelengths this effect will trigger multi-mode lasing more easily.
-Another important advantage of the MIR QWDL's spectral characteristics is the lack of spectral gaps or multi-lobed envelopes that often arise due to severe modal leakage into the substrate~\cite{bewley2004antimonide}.
+Intuitively, at longer wavelengths this effect will trigger multi-mode lasing more easily, which is a prerequisite for an FP diode laser to become an OFC.